acm-uiuc/til/_til/unix/search-files-specific-to-a-language.md

+---
-# Search Files Specific To A Language
+title: Search Files Specific To A Language
+category: unix
+---

 The `ack` command makes it easy to narrow the set of searched files to those of a specific programming language.
 For instance, if you have a rails